 In a nutshell, the Bend Sustainability Fund supports projects that create or enhance sustainable projects in and around Bend.
 Recent examples include things like river restoration projects or a plan to restore the historic Warm Springs Commissary to create space for food, art, education, and tribal history.

-Awesome cause, right?
+Awesome causes, right?

 The axe throwing experience at Unofficial Logging Co. is a sure win for anyone on your list!

 Other experience-based gifts that wowed my fam over the years include a family snowmobile adventure, hatchet throwing at Unofficial Logging Co, and a family escape room experience at Puzzle Effect.
+This year, we’re contemplating renting Nordic skis for a family outing on the cross country ski trails near Bend.

 One year when funds were lean, we spent five bucks per family member for an hour of vintage arcade game play together at Vector Volcano.
 We laughed, we competed, we found our holiday spirit somewhere between the pinball machines and Ms. Pac-Man.